PCT NATIONAL PHASE ENTRY

 • Assignment Deed: In the event that the PCT national phase application in Saudi Arabia is submitted by an entity other than the inventor, it is imperative to furnish an apostilled Assignment Deed between the applicant and the inventor within a prescribed period of 90 days from the national phase entry date.

-COST EXEMPTION AVAILABLITY FOR NATIONAL PHASE FILING
+COST EXEMPTION AVAILABLITY FOR FILING PATENT APPLICATION IN SAUDI ARABIA

 The reduction in the filing fee is applicable when the application is submitted by individual applicants.
 This measure reflects a deliberate policy aimed at encouraging and facilitating individual inventors to actively participate in the filing process.

-REQUEST FOR EXAMINATION
+FILING REQUEST FOR EXAMINATION IN SAUDI ARABIA

 It is imperative to note that a substantive examination for the application must be formally requested, and the associated fees must be remitted within a stipulated period of three months.
 Adherence to this timeline is crucial to ensure the expeditious and orderly progression of the examination process for the application.

-PATENT PROSECUTION HIGHWAY
+FILING PATENT PROSECUTION HIGHWAY IN SAUDI ARABIA

 Patent Prosecution Highway Program under the PCT